 Having a car (or truck or minivan or crossover) means electronic issues, of one kind or another, popping up every now and then.
-Here’s how to avoid the heavy costs.
+Here’s how you can avoid the heavy costs in these situations.

 If you’re relying on a service center to assess the situation, you’re looking at upwards of $50 every time just to diagnose a problem with your ride’s electronics.